 Everything starts with a plan, and an online magazine is no different.
 So how do you prepare to create an online magazine?
-You’ll need to spend a decent amount of time planning.
-I assume that you have already picked your online magazine niche and learned everything about your competitors.
-If not, you should do that before anything else.
+You’ll need to spend a decent amount of time planning out all the creative aspects that determine the niche, as well as all of the technical aspects that impact production.
+Let’s look at these in more detail.

 The 3 common magazine publishing models:

 - Print only.
 In this case, you’ll always have to produce a magazine PDF and send it to the printer.
 The process involves creating publication branding, designing a magazine layout, and going through proofreading stages with an editorial team.